 Siracusa and Catania are connected by frequent train services.
 There’s a train early in the morning, arrives at about 7:30 to Catania Central Station which is perfect.
 Because the bus which goes to Etna departs at about 8:30 every day.

 When you come out of the Central Train Station (called Stazione Catania Centrale) then you immediately reach the bus terminus.
 At the left side of the square you will find the ticket office where you can buy the tickets for the buses.
-The return ticket to Mount Etna costs 6.6 Euros per person (in 2018).
+The return ticket to Mount Etna costs 6.6 Euros per person.
 (Next to the office there’s a small shop if you would like to buy some drink or food for the day.
 They have very tasty arancini balls!)

 In the tourist peak season (mostly in the summer months) there are two daily buses in the morning between Catania and Mount Etna.
 But keep in mind that outside of this period there’s only ONE single bus every day!
 It’s highly recommended to get there early to have seats on the bus.